GoUpNumber/gun.fun/src/bet/betting.md

 ```

 Where `P1` and `O1` represent the public key of the proposer and the outcome they are betting on respectively (and `P1` and `P2` for the offerer).
-If the oracle releases `O1` then the propser may take the coins otherwise if the oracle releases `O2` the offerer can take the coins.
+If the oracle releases `O1` then the proposer may take the coins otherwise if the oracle releases `O2` the offerer can take the coins.
 The Diffie-Hellman keys is also used to produce secret randomness (`R1` and `R2`) which both parties use to randomize the output so it's really:

 ```